xixixao/lenientjs/README.md

 A better syntax for JavaScript. https://xixixao.github.io/lenientjs/

+# Status

+This project is in an alpha stage, and you should not rely on it to not lose your work.
+There are many known issues, both in the transform and in the editor integration.

-# WARNING
+# Install

-If you're reading this, you found this repo too early.
-May I ask you to a) not share it widely (twitter, HN), b) be very careful if you try to use the APM package, as it WILL lose your work in edge cases I haven't run into/fixed yet.
+To try out the syntax with your files, install the Atom package `lenientjs`, and follow the steps here: https://github.com/xixixao/atom-lenientjs.

 # Child Repositories

 Atom package: https://github.com/xixixao/atom-lenientjs

-Atom Language Babel fork: https://github.com/xixixao/language-babel/tree/lenient
+Atom Language Babel (syntax highlighter) fork: https://github.com/xixixao/language-babel/tree/lenient

 Prettier fork: https://github.com/xixixao/prettier/tree/lenient